-- (d) An individual who is already registered in the tracking system and intends to provide cap and invest program advisory services to other registered entities registered in Washington's program or in an external GHG ETS of a linked jurisdiction, must disclose to ecology the proposed relationship with the other registered entities and comply with the requirements of (c)(ii) of this subsection prior to providing the advisory services.
-Failure to provide the letter required by (c)(ii) of this subsection by the deadline will result in suspension, modification, or revocation of the individual's tracking system account. - (e) A party registering as a general market participant must be located in the United States, as documented in the registration information provided pursuant to subsection (3) of this section.
-For the purposes of this subsection, "located in the United States" means incorporated in the United States. - (f) Parties not eligible to be general market participants include individuals identified by registered entities pursuant to: - (i) WAC 173-446-120 (1)(c), (d), or (h); - (ii) WAC 173-446-130; WAC 173-446-140; or - (iii) WAC 173-446-056, unless disclosed pursuant to (c) of this subsection; and
+- (d) An individual who is already registered in the tracking system and intends to provide cap and invest program advisory services to other registered entities registered in Washington's program and/or in an external GHG ETS of a linked jurisdiction, must disclose to ecology the proposed relationship with the other registered entities and comply with the requirements of (c)(ii) of this subsection prior to providing the advisory services.
+Failure to provide the letter required by (c)(ii) of this subsection by the deadline will result in suspension, modification, or revocation of the individual's tracking system account. - (e) A party registering as a general market participant must be located incorporated in the United States, as documented in the registration information provided pursuant to subsection (3) of this section.

-- (iv) An individual who is an employee of a party subject to the requirements of this chapter or chapter 173-441 WAC. - (2) Restrictions on other parties.
-The following parties do not qualify to hold compliance instruments and cannot be registered entities: - (a) An offset verifier accredited pursuant to WAC 173-446-535; - (b) An offset verification body accredited pursuant to WAC 173-446-535; - (c) Offset project registries; and - (d) An emissions reporting verifier accredited pursuant to chapter 173-441 WAC. - (3) General market participant registration. - (a) Any party wishing to register as a general market participant must comply with the requirements of WAC 173-446-105 through 173-446-130 and provide the following information to ecology in a format specified by ecology: - (i) Name, physical and mailing addresses, contact information, party type, date and place of business incorporation, and government ID numbers associated with the business; - (ii) Names, addresses, and contact information of the general market participant's directors and officers with authority to make WAC (4/08/2024 08:13 AM) [61] NOT FOR FILING
+- (f) Parties not eligible to be general market participants include individuals identified by registered entities pursuant to: - (i) WAC 173-446-120 (1)(c), (d), or (h); - (ii) WAC 173-446-130; WAC 173-446-140; or - (iii) WAC 173-446-056, unless disclosed pursuant to (c) of this subsection; and - (iv) An individual who is an employee of a party subject to the requirements of this chapter or chapter 173-441 WAC. - (2) Restrictions on other parties.
+The following parties do not qualify to hold compliance instruments and cannot be registered entities: - (a) An offset verifier accredited pursuant to WAC 173-446-535; - (b) An offset verification body accredited pursuant to WAC 173-446-535; - (c) Offset project registries; and - (d) An emissions reporting verifier accredited pursuant to chapter 173-441 WAC. - (3) General market participant registration.

-DRAFT 7/1/24 - Linkage Rulemaking - Chapter 173-446 WAC legally binding decisions on behalf of the general market participant, and partners with more than 10 percent of control over the partnership, including any individual or party doing business as the limited partner or general partner;
+- (a) Except as provided in WAC 173-446-052, Aany party wishing to register as a general market participant must comply with the requirements of WAC 173-446-105 through 173-446-130 and provide the following information to ecology in a format specified by ecology: - (i) Name, physical and mailing addresses, contact information, party type, date and place of business incorporation, and government ID numbers associated with the business; - (ii) Names, addresses, and contact information of the general market participant's directors and officers with authority to make legally binding decisions on behalf of the general market participant, and partners with more than 10 percent of control over the partnership, including any individual or party doing business as the limited partner or general partner; - (iii) Names and contact information for persons controlling more than 10 percent of the voting rights attached to all the outstanding voting securities of the party;

-- (iii) Names and contact information for persons controlling more than 10 percent of the voting rights attached to all the outstanding voting securities of the party; - (iv) A business number, if one has been assigned to the party by a Washington state agency; - (v) A government issued taxpayer or employer identification number, or a U.S. federal tax employer identification number, if assigned; - (vi) Disclosure of all other parties with whom the party has a direct corporate association or indirect corporate association that must be reported pursuant to WAC 173-446-120 and a brief description of the association.
-Parties qualifying as general market participants under subsection (1)(a)(ii) of this section must complete this disclosure before they may hold allowances; - (vii) Names and contact information for all employees, directors and officers of the party that will have access to or knowledge of the

-DRAFT 7/1/24 - Linkage Rulemaking - Chapter 173-446 WAC party's market position (current and/or expected holdings of compliance instruments and current and/or expected covered emissions);
+- (iv) A business number, if one has been assigned to the party by a Washington state agency; - (v) A government issued taxpayer or employer identification number, or a U.S. federal tax employer identification number, if assigned; - (vi) Disclosure of all other parties with whom the party has a direct corporate association or indirect corporate association that must be reported pursuant to WAC 173-446-120 and a brief description of the association.
+Parties qualifying as general market participants under subsection (1)(a)(ii) of this section must complete this disclosure before they may hold allowances; - (vii) Names and contact information for all employees, directors and officers of the party that will have access to or knowledge of the party's market position (current and/or expected holdings of compliance instruments and current and/or expected covered emissions), as defined in WAC 173-446-020;